Do Imaginary Numbers Exist? A Matrix View

 Explaining Complex Numbers with Matrices

-In my view, complex numbers are clearer when introduced through matrices rather than quadratics.
-From the quadratic perspective, an imaginary number seems like a “non‑existent” entity.
-From the matrix perspective, however, getting a negative identity after squaring is perfectly natural.
+In my view, complex numbers become easier to understand when they are introduced through matrices rather than through quadratic equations.
+From the quadratic-equation point of view, an imaginary number can seem like a “nonexistent” object.
+From the matrix point of view, however, obtaining the negative identity matrix after squaring is perfectly natural.

-To make that idea accessible, I wrote a companion article that starts with matrices.
-There I call the matrix I the imaginary‑unit matrix or, more suggestively, the rotation‑unit matrix.
+To make this idea more accessible, I wrote a companion article that starts from matrices.
+In that article, I call the matrix I the imaginary-unit matrix, or more suggestively, the rotation-unit matrix.

-My goal is to reduce the number of people who struggle with imaginary numbers the way I did.
-Because the article assumes some familiarity with matrices, its intended readers are those who have already studied them.
+My goal is to help fewer people struggle with imaginary numbers in the way I once did.
+Because the article assumes some familiarity with matrices, it is intended for readers who have already studied them.

 The Odd Rules of Matrix Arithmetic

-When I first learned matrices, their manipulation rules struck me as odd.
-I practiced blindly until I discovered that matrices describe linear transformations.
-Explaining a matrix as “shorthand for a linear transformation” makes those rules feel perfectly natural.
+When I first learned about matrices, the rules for manipulating them seemed strange.
+I practiced them mechanically until I discovered that matrices describe linear transformations.
+Once a matrix is understood as “shorthand for a linear transformation,” those rules begin to feel perfectly natural.

 Circle Transformation Diagram